 What does it mean if I have heart palpitations while exercising?

-Heart palpitations can occur when you exercise.
-They usually happen because your heart is pumping harder to provide oxygen.
-Most of the time, they are harmless.
-But if you have chest pain, dizziness, or shortness of breath, get medical help.
+Heart palpitations during exercise usually mean your heart is pumping harder to deliver oxygen to your muscles.
+Most of the time, they are harmless and resolve on their own.
+However, if palpitations are accompanied by chest pain, dizziness, or shortness of breath, you should seek immediate medical attention.

 Why do I sometimes get palpitations hours after exercising?

-Can I still work out if I experience heart palpitations while exercising?
+Can I still work out if I experience heart palpitations?

-When should I worry about heart palpitations and exercise?
+When should I worry about heart palpitations during or after exercise?

 Your Next Steps for a Healthy Heart

 In most cases, heart palpitations during or after exercise are harmless.
 They often relate to normal changes in heart rate, stress, or lifestyle habits.
-If you have persistent or severe symptoms, don’t overlook them.
-This is key if you feel chest pain, dizziness, fainting, or shortness of breath.
-Listen to your body.
-Keep up healthy habits.
-Seek medical advice when needed.
+If you have persistent or severe symptoms, don’t overlook them, especially if you feel chest pain, dizziness, fainting, or shortness of breath.
+Listen to your body, keep up healthy habits, and seek medical advice when needed.
 These are the best ways to protect your heart health and stay safe.

 Key Takeaways